They told me that if I find success, I will be happy. And some told me that life is all about happiness and enjoyment.

 People think delaying gratification for future success is to delay happiness.
 But it’s not true.

-The act of delaying gratification can become joyful if you treat it such way.
+The act of delaying gratification can become joyful for you.
 When you’re intrinsically motivated, the struggle becomes the joy.

 Keep pushing your boundaries and take the time to appreciate your growth.